rupeshtiwari/nodejs-bookstore/module_02/m02_demo01/event-storming.md

 # 📚 BookStoreHub Event Storming

-In our revised Event Storming session for the BookStoreHub, we delved deeper into the process, meticulously identifying and defining bounded contexts through the lens of events, commands, and their interactions.
+Event Storming session for the BookStoreHub, we delved deeper into the process, meticulously identifying and defining bounded contexts through the lens of events, commands, and their interactions.
 Here's the detailed exploration and collaborative synthesis of our findings.

-## Team 1's Detailed Findings:
+### Team 1's Detailed Findings:
 - **Events Identified**: `OrderPlaced`, `StockChecked`, `ReviewSubmitted`
 - **Commands**: `CreateOrder`, `CheckStock`, `SubmitReview`
 - **Chronological Ordering**: They started with `CreateOrder`, leading to `CheckStock`, and upon successful order placement, `OrderPlaced` event was triggered, concluding with `SubmitReview` resulting in `ReviewSubmitted`.
 - **Boundaries Found**:
     - **Order & Payment Processing**: Combining order creation, stock checking, and payment processing.
     - **Customer Engagement**: Encompassing reviews submission and handling.
 - **Named Boundaries**:
     - **Sales Transactions**: For Order & Payment Processing
     - **User Interaction**: For Customer Engagement

-## Team 2's Detailed Findings:
+### Team 2's Detailed Findings:
 - **Events Identified**: `OrderCreated`, `BookReserved`, `OrderCompleted`, `ReviewAdded`, `RecommendationUpdated`
 - **Commands**: `PlaceOrder`, `ReserveBook`, `CompleteOrder`, `AddReview`, `UpdateRecommendation`
 - **Chronological Ordering**: Began with `PlaceOrder`, leading to `ReserveBook`, then `OrderCompleted`, alongside `AddReview` leading to `ReviewAdded`, and finally, `UpdateRecommendation`.
 - **Boundaries Found**:
     - **Order Fulfillment**: Covering the entire order lifecycle.
     - **Inventory Management**: Focused on book reservation and stock updates.
     - **Customer Reviews**: Dedicated to review management.
     - **Recommendation Engine**: For updating book recommendations.
 - **Named Boundaries**:
     - **Order Processing**: For Order Fulfillment
     - **Stock Control**: For Inventory Management
     - **Feedback Loop**: For Customer Reviews
     - **Book Suggestions**: For the Recommendation Engine

-## Collaborative Curation to Four Bounded Contexts:
+### Collaborative Curation to Four Bounded Contexts:
 During the collaboration session, a detailed discussion led to the identification of overlaps and distinctions within the proposed contexts.
 This was crucial for refining the final bounded contexts.

 1. **Order Processing**: